 We have entered into employment agreements with Messrs.
-Hislop and Howie and Mrs. Russell.
+Hislop, Howie and Hatcher and Mrs. Russell.
 The employment agreements do not provide for fixed terms.

 The employment agreements provide that Messrs.
-Hislop and Howie and Mrs. Russell, will receive an annual base salary of at least \$366,608, \$250,000 and \$167,094, respectively.
+Hislop, Howie and Hatcher and Mrs. Russell, will receive an annual base salary of at least \$366,608, \$250,000, \$149,205 and \$167,094, respectively.
+In 2017, the Company and Mrs. Russell agreed to reduce her salary to \$109,499.
 Mr. Hislop and Mr. Howie are each eligible to receive a target annual bonus of 50% of their annual base salary, based upon the achievement of goals and objectives determined by our compensation committee with a minimum and maximum bonus of 0% and 100% of their annual base salary, respectively.
-Mrs. Russell is eligible to receive a target annual bonus of 30% of her annual base salary, based upon the achievement of goals and objectives determined by our compensation committee with a minimum and maximum bonus of 0% and 60% of her annual base salary respectively.
+Mr. Hatcher and Mrs. Russell are eligible to receive a target annual bonus of 30% of their annual base salary, based upon the achievement of goals and objectives determined by our compensation committee with a minimum and maximum bonus of 0% and 60% of their annual base salary respectively.
 The employment agreements provide that each executive will be eligible to participate in employee plans, including 401(k), medical and dental plans, made available to our other senior executives generally.

 Each employment agreement provides for severance benefits if the executive's employment is terminated without cause (as defined in the employment agreement), subject to the executive's compliance with certain confidentiality, non-compete, non-solicitation and non-disparagement obligations and the execution of a general release of claims.
 In the event Mr. Hislop's employment is terminated without cause, he is entitled to continue to receive his base salary for two years following the termination of his employment.
-In the event Mr. Howie or Mrs. Russell is terminated, each is entitled to continue to receive one year's base salary following their termination.
+In the event Mr. Howie, Hatcher or Mrs. Russell is terminated without cause, each is entitled to continue to receive one year's base salary following their termination.
 In the event of termination, all of our executive officers are entitled to continue to receive the amount that the Company was subsidizing for the executive and his or her dependents' medical and dental insurance coverage during the same period the executive is entitled to continue to receive his or her base salary after his termination.